hasanmoudud/geocompr/main.md

 ```

 <div class="rmdnote">
 <p>This discarding of row names is not something that is specific to spatial data, as illustrated in the code chunk below. <strong>dplyr</strong> discards row names by design.
-For further discussion of this decision, and some controversy, see the (closed) issue <a href="https://github.com/tidyverse/dplyr/issues/366">#366</a> in the package's issue tracker.</p>
+For further discussion of this decision, and some controversy, see the (closed) issue <a href="https://github.com/tidyverse/dplyr/issues/366">#366</a> in the package’s issue tracker.</p>
 </div>

 `sel` is not, as one might imagine, a `logical` `vector` (although it behaves as one as it only has one column) but a `logical` `matrix`: